kraina-ai/srai/README.md

 In the current state, `srai` provides the following functionalities:

-* **OSM data download** - downloading OpenStreetMap data for a given area using different sources
+* **OSM / OvertureMaps data download** - downloading OpenStreetMap / Overture Maps data for a given area using different sources
-* **OSM data processing** - processing OSM data to extract useful information (e.g. road network, buildings, POIs, etc.)
+* **Vector data processing** - processing acquired vector data to extract useful information (e.g. road network, buildings, POIs, etc.)
 * **GTFS processing** - extracting features from GTFS data
 * **Regionalization** - splitting a given area into smaller regions using different algorithms (e.g. Uber's H3[1], Voronoi, etc.)
-* **Embedding** - embedding regions into a vector space based on different spatial features, and using different algorithms (eg. hex2vec[2], etc.)
+* **Embedding** - embedding regions into a vector space based on different spatial features, and using different algorithms and [PyTorch](https://pytorch.org/) models (eg. hex2vec[2], etc.)
+* **Datasets** - provides prepared datasets for downstream tasks
 * Utilities for spatial data visualization and processing

 For future releases, we plan to add more functionalities, such as: